-Place a clean diaper under the current diaper BEFORE changing
+2. Place a clean diaper under the current diaper BEFORE changing

-Avoid the mess.
+Avoid the mess!
 I can’t tell you how many times I was peed on as a new mom.
 Or I had to change the sheets and clean the mattress because of a changing mishap.

 Extra tip: Baby boy diaper hack.

 There are so many benefits to babywearing.
 It helps you bond with your baby, keeps your hands free to do other things, prevents uncomfortable gas in your baby, and it also prevents them from developing a flat head.
 There are even lightweight carriers so you can comfortably babywear in the summer.

 It also makes grocery shopping a lot easier.
 Having to put an infant seat in the shopping cart does not leave much room for groceries.
 When you babywear, it leaves the cart available for more groceries.

-Use a file for babies nails
+4. Use a file for babies nails

 Keep their nails trim.
 Cutting them, even with the baby nail cutters, can be difficult, not to mention scary.
 Their hands are so tiny!
 This is why I LOVED the glass baby nail file by Baby Blue Giraffe.
-It doesn’t take much to file them down and you can do it easily while they sleep.
+It doesn’t take much to file them down, and you can do it easily while they sleep.